 Information about the excellent network of cycling trails in South Australia can be found on the BikeSA website.
 These trails are perfect for all levels of rider.

 Bikedirect is a network of bicycle routes across the Adelaide metropolitan area.
 The maps provide options for people with different needs and abilities and show main roads, bicycle lanes, local streets and off-road paths.

-These maps have not been updated since July 2011 and are no longer available in hard copy:
+These maps updated in 2022, are no longer available in hard copy: